 The paper prototype was meant to be use as a guidance on how to navigate through the screens, and where to place the features, buttons and represent the app major and minor functions.

-Therefor the app home screen was first designed by placing all the major features on the home page (figure 21), so that the end-user who is according to our Persona definition not really an expert in apps overall, and the end-user technical affinities differ by a big margin, don’t have problems finding what is looked for, and that shall also reduce the time needed to accomplish a single task.
+Therefore the app home screen was first designed by placing all the major features on the home page (figure 21). so that the end-user who is according to our Persona definition not really an expert in apps overall, and the end-user technical affinities differ by a big margin, don’t have problems finding what is looked for, and that shall also reduce the time needed to accomplish a single task.